cccbr/runningatower/content/docs/ringingroom/_index.md

 Try to keep the ringing room a tidy and welcoming place.
 This will give a good impression to any visitors, especially potential recruits.

-The following short videos were prepared by Tom Ridgman, Ely Diocesan Bells Adviser.
+The following short videos were prepared by Tom Ridgman, Ely Diocesan Bells Adviser and are hosted on YouTube.
 We are grateful for permission to reuse this material.
 The links are:

 - [Making ringers welcome and comfortable](https://www.youtube.com/watch?v=a9dBoQGnmOE)